microsoftgraph/msgraph-sdk-javascript/samples/javascript/clientInitialization/tokenCredentialAuthenticationProvider/README.md

 3. Run `npm run build` to build the library files.

-4. Navigate to clientCredentialFlow samples directory [./samples/tokenCredentialSamples/clientCredentialFlow]
+4. Navigate to the samples folder [./samples]and run `npm install`

-5. For running the typescript sample, run `npm start` to build and start the application.
+5. Navigate to tokenCredentialAuthenticationProvider[./samples/javascript/clientInitialization/tokenCredentialAuthenticationProvider] in the samples directory.

-6. For running the javascript sample, navigate to the javascript/ directory and run `node clientSecretCredential.js`
+6. For running this javascript sample, run `node index.js`